 Teaching

 Teaching is a passion and responsibility.
 I both love it and recognize its weight.
 In my classes, I emphasize five goals, all of which, I hope, create an open-communication environment that allows for the full explication of complex ideas and an effective learning experience.
-These goals are shaping complicated material clearly, creating a supportive classroom environment, facilitating student-to-student interaction and discussion, mixing different teaching modalities, and eliciting feedback.
+These goals are sharing complicated material clearly, creating a supportive classroom environment, facilitating student-to-student interaction and discussion, mixing different teaching modalities, and eliciting feedback.

 Instructor of Record